MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

    This service type takes a data.frame as input and also outputs a data.frame.
 You can specify this service type using the `publishService` function or using the API directly.

 + `Python`:  This web service type offers fast execution and scoring of Python code and models.
-You can create an `Python` type service via the API directly on Windows platforms only.
+You can create a `Python` type service via the API directly on Windows platforms only.
 It is not available through the `mrsdeploy` R package.

 In R Server 9.0.1, only the `R` service type is supported.